NYU-Molecular-Pathology/containers/README.md

 ```

 You will want to copy & paste this to run this with `--dry-run` as shown first, then run again without it when you are sure the transfer looks correct.

+# Docker Containers

+The following Docker containers are included for special purposes:

+- `Singularity-2.4`: used to build Singularity containers

+- `Miniconda3-4.4.10`: used as a scratch-pad test container to interactively determine compatible versions of `conda` libraries for installation in other containers

 # Software